Sclerotinia Facts

 White mold sclerotia on outside of soybean stems among moldy tissue, appearance is more rounded.

-Figure 3 – White mold sclerotia on outside of soybean stems among moldy tissue, appearance is more rounded.
+Figure 3 – White mould sclerotia on outside of soybean stems among mouldy tissue, appearance is more rounded.

 White mold sclerotia within soybean stems, appearance more cylindrical.

-Figure 4 – White mold sclerotia within soybean stems, appearance more cylindrical.
+Figure 4 – White mould sclerotia within soybean stems, appearance more cylindrical.

 Management Considerations